 After the austerity of the Second World War, people were pleased to get away on holiday.
 They also seemed rather proud of themselves for being able to do so and for seeing places which were often, for them at that time, far-flung and exotic.
 They seemed to want to let family and friends know.
-Depending of how close the intended recipient was, this could take the form of a present to take back, a picture postcard or a picture letter.
+Depending of how close the intended recipient was, this could take the form of a picture postcard, a picture letter, a present to take back or all three.

 Picture postcards have changed little over the years.
 On the non-picture side was and is a space on the left for a message and a space on the right for the recipient's address.